Announcing the 2020 PEP Book Prize Winner

-The Political Economy Project (PEP) is pleased to announce the winner of the 2020 PEP book prize, Jennifer L. Derr's The Lived Nile: Environment, Disease, and Material Colonial Economy in Egypt (Stanford University Press, 2019).
+The Political Economy Project (PEP) is pleased to announce the winner of the 2021 PEP book prize, Egypt's Occupation: Colonial Economism and the Crises of Capitalism by Aaron G. Jakes.
 Read more about the award.

 If you intend to participate, please fill out the submission form here.
 Submit any questions to: bookprize@politicaleconomyproject.org